salahghalyon/salahghalyon.github.io/_pages/cv.md

   * KETAB Technologies
   * Duties included: develop the handler program used in preparing interactive lessons that work on all interactive white-boards

+* Feb 2014 – Sep 2014: Software Developer
+  *Capella Solutions
+  *This position involved Creating backend APIs using Play framework,including building models, and structure of project classes.
+I also worked on creating a backend for a Transmedia Gamified Online Story World(theelementsclub.com) .

 * Current, from Sep 2014: Lab Instructor
   * Hashemite University
   * Duties included: Maintenance and Modification of laboratory experiments and development of new experiments and exercises on a continuous basis, and Assessment of the performance of students and submission of grades for assigned courses